freekrai/freekrai.github.io/_resume_positions/mindful.md

 - Worked on frontend Angular.js tools as well as backend PHP APIs.
 - Built tools for unit testing of PHP code and frontend HTML code to make sure all worked as expected
-- Applicable Skills: PHP  Angularjs  MySQL  Unit Testing  Customer Support
+- Applicable Skills: PHP, Angularjs, Node.Js, MySQL, Unit Testing, Customer Support